Click for Takeaways: Flexible Budget

 What is a flexible budget?

 A flexible budget is a budget that adjusts for changes in the level of activity or output.
-This makes the budget more up to date and accurate by keeping in mind unpredictability as much as possible.
+This makes the budget more up-to-date and accurate by keeping in mind unpredictability as much as possible.

 Unlike a static budget, which is based on a fixed level of activity or output, a flexible budget is designed to be adaptable to changes in sales volume, production volume, or other measures of business activity.